snzonecom/BookAlore-Web-App/README.md

 **LAUNCH THE WEB APPLICATION**

 * check if Path - ?:\xampp\php is in your system environment variables
-* make sure you placed the web application folder inside xampp/htdocs folder
+* make sure you placed the web application folder inside xampp/htdocs

 Run the XAMPP Control Panel
   > Start Apache Module